neuralmagic/mlperf_inference_results_v2.1/open/NeuralMagic/obert_large.md

 ```

 ## Final step: export to ONNX and run with DeepSparse
-To run the pruned and quantized `obert-large` model in the DeepSparse engine, we need to export it to ONNX first:
+To run the pruned and quantized `obert-large` model in the DeepSparse engine, we need to export it to ONNX with:
 ```shell
 sparseml.transformers.export_onnx \
     --model_path /path/to/my/pruned/and/quantized/model \